occlum/occlum/README.md

 Of course, Occlum must be run on Intel x86 CPUs with SGX support to do its magic.

-## Disclaimer

-While Occlum was originally designed by and incubated inside Intel, it is NOT an official Intel product.

 ## Contributors

 The creators of Occlum project are
-  * Hongliang Tian and Shoumeng Yan from Intel; and
+  * Hongliang Tian and Shoumeng Yan from Intel Corporation; and
   * Youren Shen, Yu Chen, and Kang Chen from Tsinghua University.

 This project follows the [all-contributors](https://allcontributors.org) specification.
 Contributions of any kind are welcome!
 We will publish contributing guidelines and accept pull requests after the project gets more stable.

 Thanks go to [all these wonderful contributors for this project](CONTRIBUTORS.md).

+## Disclaimer

+While Occlum was originally designed by and incubated inside Intel, it is NOT an official Intel product.